Reduction of Class Activation Uncertainty with Background Information: Results

 \subsubsection{Background Class for Color Images}

 To develop the background class, we investigate background objects of different images.
-In this study, we investigate STL-10, Oxford-102, CUB-200-2011, and FGVC Aircraft datasets.
-Images usually contain land, sky, trees, grass, etc. There exist many other objects, and we try to develop the background class from publicly available color image datasets.
+In this study, we investigate STL-10, Oxford-102, CUB-200-2011, and FGVC Aircraft color image datasets.
+The background of images in these datasets usually contains land, sky, trees, grass, etc. Backgrounds also contain many other objects, but those objects are not frequent.
+A few images contain those background patterns.
+We try to develop the background class from publicly available color image datasets.
 Fig. \ref{Background} presents a few example images in the background class for color images.
 The Intel Image Classification dataset is publicly available.
 Fig. \ref{Background}(a) presents an image of a forest.
 That image is collected from the Intel Image Classification\footnote{kaggle.com/datasets/puneet6060/intel-image-classification} dataset.
 Fig. \ref{Background}(b) presents the color-inverted image of Fig. \ref{Background}(a).
 We also keep inverted images of many backgrounds for robust model training.
-The presence of an inverted image can potentially train a more robust model which concentrates on exact textures instead of colors.
+The presence of an inverted image can potentially train a more robust model that concentrates on exact textures instead of colors.
 Moreover, the presence of both original and color-inverted images on the background class can potentially make the domain of the background class larger.
 Fig. \ref{Background}(c)-(d) present glacier and mountain images, collected from the intel image classification dataset.
 Fig. \ref{Background}(e) presents monochromatic background images.
 Monochromatic background images can potentially reduce color bias on classifications.

 Fig. \ref{Background}(f) presents an image of grass from the GrassClover Dataset\footnote{kaggle.com/datasets/usharengaraju/grassclover-dataset}.
 GrassClover Dataset contains high-resolution images and a few images contain flowers.
 We generate a few 512$\times$512 sized flower-free grass images from this dataset by resizing or cropping.
 Fig. \ref{Background}(g) presents a satellite image from a dataset\footnote{kaggle.com/competitions/understanding\_cloud\_organization}.
 The image contains a cloud pattern at a location at a time.
 We extract multiple images from such satellite images by cropping and resizing and saving them as background images.
 Fig. \ref{Background}(h) presents images of Galaxies, collected from Galaxy Zoo dataset\footnote{kaggle.com/datasets/jaimetrickz/galaxy-zoo-2-images}.
 Fig. \ref{Background}(i) presents water body from another satellite image dataset\footnote{kaggle.com/datasets/franciscoescobar/satellite-images-of-water-bodies}, and Fig. \ref{Background}(j) presents a wood texture from another dataset\footnote{kaggle.com/datasets/edhenrivi/wood-samples}.
 We took several images from each dataset to construct the background class.